just-another-anon-user/cardano/Cardano OKRs.md

 - **Increased Efficiency:** With well-defined objectives, DReps can quickly identify which proposals align with community-approved goals, saving up to 10 hours per proposal evaluation.
 - **Enhanced Accountability:** OKRs offer a standardized way to measure and report progress, making it easier for DReps to demonstrate their effectiveness to their delegators.
 - **Strategic Focus:** The OKR framework helps DReps prioritize high-impact initiatives, ensuring their efforts contribute meaningfully to Cardano's growth.
+- **Financial Incentive**: The OKR framework provides an strategic alignment to enable DRep compensation that drives decision making to achieve ambitious key results.

 #### For Developers: